-I was fortunate enough, a while ago to be the runner up in the Morphy Richards home cook of the year competition.
+I was fortunate enough, years ago to be the runner up in the Morphy Richards home cook of the year competition.

 As I was revisiting these meatballs today in the café, I thought I’d make some subtle changes to the recipe – food evolves as ever so here is the new and improved (I hope you agree) version.